When the pressure mounts in your personal life, it’s tempting to use a business loan to clear your debts. But is that a good idea?

 Here’s how it works.

 When you set up a company, you create a new legal entity.
 That means it’s completely separate from you as a person.
+Companies must comply with tax law when making loans to directors or shareholders, and any loans must be properly documented and structured to avoid adverse tax consequences.

 How does this affect you when you ask for a business loan?

 When a lender approves your business loan, they do so based on the case you made for the company.
 You’re borrowing money for the legal entity you created, rather than yourself.
 That money goes into the company bank account, which makes it the property of the business.
+It is important for companies to maintain a loan account to track any loans made to directors or shareholders, ensuring compliance with Division 7A and other tax law requirements.

 Think of it as taking money from another person to pay your debts.
 It’s simply not a legal use of the money you’ve borrowed.